Sledmine/mercury/docs/PACKAGE.md

 ## Can I host my own packages repository?

-For sure, Mercury is using an internal api called Vulcano to provide access to different packages, select newest package from repository and more, if you want to host your own packages you can contact us and add your repository to Vulcano as an available mirror for package downloading.
+For sure, Mercury is using an internal API called Vulcano to provide access to different packages, select newest package from repository and more, if you want to host your own packages you can contact us and add your repository to Vulcano as an available mirror for package downloading.

 ## Is there a tool to create an automated package build process?